 Melvin is currently a Waukesha County Circuit Court Judge.
 Prior to this, he served as staff attorney at the Wisconsin Labor and Industry Review Commission and as the division administrator for the Division of Gaming.

 Melvin has been a member of the Wisconsin National Guard since 2004, and is currently a Major, serving in the Judge Advocate’s General Corps.
 He has been deployed in missions overseas to Egypt, Jordan, and Iraq.
 Melvin has earned a number of awards, including the Defense Meritorious Service Medal (three awards), Joint Service Commendation Medal, Army Commendation Medal (two awards), Joint Service Achievement Medal, and the Army Achievement Medal.

 - Distinguished Educator Award: Nominee must be an alumnus who is a classroom teacher, university/college professor, education administrator, or education specialist.

-- Professional Achievement Award: Nominee must be an alumnus who is a “non-education” professional with noteworthy career success, outstanding scholarship, and/or demonstrated humanitarian commitment.
+- Professional Achievement Award: Nominee must be an alum who is a "non-education" professional with noteworthy career success, outstanding scholarship, creative works, and/or demonstrated humanitarian commitment.